axibase/atsd/sql/examples/filter-by-date.md

 ## Query with End Time Syntax

-[Calendar](../../shared/calendar.md) keywords are calculated based on the current server time and the server's [time zone](../../shared/timezone-list.md).
+[Calendar](../../shared/calendar.md) keywords are calculated based on the current server time and the server [time zone](../../shared/timezone-list.md).

-If the server's time zone is `Europe/Berlin`, for example, the `current_day` keyword in the below query is evaluated to `2017-04-15T00:00:00+02:00` local time or `2017-04-14T22:00:00Z` UTC time.
+If the server time zone is `Europe/Berlin`, for example, the `current_day` keyword in the below query is evaluated to `2017-04-15T00:00:00+02:00` local time or `2017-04-14T22:00:00Z` UTC time.

 ```sql
 SELECT datetime, date_format(time, 'yyyy-MM-dd''T''HH:mm:ssZZ') AS local_datetime, value